License # 1017449 Phone number: (619) 414 7570

 One of the first things to look at is the age of your shower.
 Older showers may have underlying issues that go beyond the surface, such as weakened grout, outdated waterproofing, or hidden water damage.
 If your shower is more than ten years old and showing signs of wear, replacing the shower floor may not be enough to solve the problem long-term.

-However, if the rest of the shower is holding up well and the only concern is the floor, then you may be in the clear.
-In that case, replacing the shower floor could be a smart, cost-effective way to extend the life of your bathroom.
+However, If the rest of the shower is holding up well, a partial bathroom remodel focusing on the floor may be enough and the only concern is the floor, thenyou may be in the clear.
+In that case, a cost-effective bathroom floor upgrade could be achieved by replacing the shower floor to extend the life of your bathroom.

 Material Compatibility